enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/install.rst

 * General low performances and persistence issues inherent to HSQLDB

 Just edit JQM_ROOT/conf/resources.xml file to reference your own database.
 It contains by default sample configuration for Oracle, PostgreSQL, HSQLDB, DB2 and MySQL which are the supported databases.
-(HSQLDB is not supported in production environments)

 .. note:: The database is intended to be shared by all JQM nodes - you should not create a schema/database per node.